albertattard/java-boot-camp/docs/09-generics/02-basics.md

 The diamond operator can be safely used anywhere where the type can be inferred from the left-hand side of the expression.
 Consider the following example.

-{% include custom/proceed_with_caution.html details="Do not use the diamond operator where the type cannot be easily inferred as this may lead to surprises" %}
+{% include custom/proceed_with_caution.html details="Do not use the diamond operator where the type cannot be easily inferred, as this may lead to surprises" %}

 ```java
 package demo;